Case Study - Invest to Reduce your Mortgage

-If you missed the first case study, we saw how Sarah invested sight-unseen in Auckland during a hot market, while living in the Philippines.
+If you missed the last case study, we saw how Sarah invested sight-unseen in Auckland during a hot market, while living in the Philippines.
 Check it out here.

 Today's story is different and I took a double-take when Wayne sent it through because it is so clever.
 Two young investor clients used a smart approach to property to shave an estimated 8 years off their own home mortgage.
 I love this because one of the most precious resources we have is time and we invest now to enjoy more time later.
 How many people say they'd like to pay off their house faster - Kirk and Arena worked out the numbers, found a team to make it a reality and took action.
 Inspiring stuff.